12 Things You Need to Know About Your Nest Thermostat

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-12. Can I Manually Control My Nest Thermostat?
+12. How Do I Manually Control My Nest Thermostat?

-Bear in mind, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.